WJ714/Bridginggap-flux/README.md

 - Data: different study sites can be found [here](https://drive.google.com/drive/folders/19XyadKuvngJOKJHWAuCEHk5Et7oZf5VI);
 - In the R script, we provide examples to plot FLUXNET data for `US-Syv`.
 You can use the examples as a starting point, discuss with your group, and explore other ways of plotting to better understand your own study site;
 - You are free to use other programming language you feel comfortable for plotting;
-- Required task (3 figures): Explore temporal trends (long-term annual sums, monthly sums) for meteorological and flux data;
+- Required task (4 taskes): Explore temporal trends (long-term annual sums, monthly sums) for meteorological and flux data;
-- Bonus task: We provide three examples related to **ecosystem water budget**, **light use efficiency**, and **energy balance closure**.
+- Bonus task: three optional task related to **ecosystem water budget**, **light use efficiency**, and **energy balance closure**.
 Please explore 2–3 of them within your group.
 - Please take time to interpret the figures with your group and include them in your [group presentation](https://drive.google.com/drive/folders/19XyadKuvngJOKJHWAuCEHk5Et7oZf5VI?usp=drive_link).

 # 🔍 Tutorial 3: Flux model comparison (in progress ...)